gabbersepp/dev.to-posts/blog-posts/private-page/eleventy-create-pagination/eleventy-create-pagination.md

 # Setup

 We simulate a asynchronous request that fetches many data from a server.
-To add a new collection in `eleventy` you have to provide a configuration and call `eleventyConfig.addCollection` within the function:
+To add a new collection in `eleventy` you have to provide a configuration file (`.eleventy.js`) and call `eleventyConfig.addCollection`:

 ```js
 // project/.eleventy.js